Skip to main content

-The winning artwork will represent the United We Row program, along with its existing logo.
-We encourage creativity and seek a piece of art that will spark storytelling and stir up memories for the rowing community.
+The winning artwork represents the United We Row program.
+We encourage creativity and seek a piece of art that can spark storytelling and create memories for the rowing community.

 2024